How to Tell if You Have Gingivitis or Periodontitis: 12 Warning Signs of Gum Disease

 Modern technology is making it easier than ever to detect and monitor gum disease.
 Advanced oral scanning technologies now allow for early detection of inflammation and potential problem areas before they become visible to the naked eye.

-With tools like the Feno Smartbrush's oral scanner, you can now track your oral health at home, identifying potential issues between dental visits and monitoring your progress as you improve your oral hygiene routine.
+With tools like the Feno Smartbrush's oral scanner, you can now track your oral health at home, identify potential issues between dental visits, and monitor your progress as you improve your oral hygiene routine.

 Feno Founders Edition Bundle